skberkeley/CNLDocs/docs/tutorial.md

 To let HiLT know what part of the SDF depends on user input, we check whether the user has submitted their input using the `Tool.user_input_received` method.
 We can use this to wrap input-dependent code inside an if statement.
 In this case, we can only add the two numbers together once the user has submitted their input.

-Now, when we run this program, navigate to the "adder" `Stage`, and enter two numbers, the sum of the two numbers will be calculated will be calculated, although the user won't see it.
+Now, when we run this program, navigate to the "adder" `Stage`, and enter two numbers, we can calculate the sum of the two numbers, although the user won't see it.
+To access the user's inputs, we access each `UserInputComponent`'s `value` attribute.
+Every `Component` which captures user input has a `value` attribute we can use to access that input once user input ahs been received.

 ```python
 tool = hilt.Tool('demo')